 A scar is your skin’s natural way of knitting itself back together after it’s been hurt.
 Healing is a multipart process, and the science behind it is complex.
-Dermatologic surgeon Mary-Margaret Kober, MD, who practices in Santa Rosa, California, helps explain it in simple terms.
+Dermatologic surgeon Mary-Margaret Kober, MD, who practices in the Denver area, helps explain it in simple terms.
 Wherever there’s been an injury, she says, the first thing that happens is that blood cells called platelets gather together and form a clot to stop the bleeding and seal the wound.
 Your immune system kicks in and creates inflammation, which helps fight infection and start the healing.
 Later, cells called fibroblasts make collagen, growth factors and other substances to help mend and rebuild the skin.
 A few days later, the tissue starts to contract and make a scar.
 It can take up to a year for a scar to fully heal and reveal its final result.
 Even when healed, scar tissue is never completely like normal skin.
 “It’s not quite as strong or as elastic, the color and texture may be different and it doesn’t produce hair, oil or sweat,” Dr. Kober says.

 Do skin cancers always need surgery?

 Not always.
 The two most common types of skin cancer are basal cell carcinoma (BCC) and squamous cell carcinoma (SCC), the major nonmelanoma skin cancers.
 Treatment options are based on the size and location of the cancer, and may include topical medications, scraping and burning, freezing, radiation, light-based treatments like lasers and photodynamic therapy, and excision or Mohs surgery.